Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

 Step #3: Extract your data and create an outline.
 Just read through the post and pull out key research findings.
 Use the data for your outline.

 Looking at the screenshot above, you’ll see that I underlined several phrases and terms.
-Those are the points you can use for your outline, then research further.
+Those are the points that you can use for your outline, then research further.
 The underlined phrases are:

 - Hummingbird is designed to do the same for personalized results